Alfa Laval in brief

-In order to achieve its vision, implement its business concept and attain its growth, profitability and capital utilization goals, Alfa Laval has established various strategic priorities.
-These cover both products and market presence and are mainly to be achieved organically, but also through acquisitions.
-Furthermore, improvement initiatives are continuously carried out in all areas of the company.
+In order to achieve its vision, implement its business concept and attain its growth, profitability and capital utilization goals, Alfa Laval has established various strategic priorities that encompass customer interaction, a focus on products and working to further strengthen the aftermarket offering.

 Read more about Alfa Laval's strategic priorities

-5% Alfa Laval’s growth target was revised during the year.
-The new goal is to achieve average annual growth of at least 5 percent over a business cycle.
-This goal was deemed realistic given the prevailing business situation and Alfa Laval’s performance in recent years.
+5% Alfa Laval’s goal is to achieve average annual sales growth of at least 5 percent measured over a business cycle.

-20% The goal is to have a return on capital employed of at least 20 percent, a realistic ambition based on a combination of organic and acquired growth.
+20% The goal is to have a return on capital employed of at least 20 percent.

 The world's growing energy demand can be met in two ways - through increased energy efficiency and increased production.
 Both alternatives generate opportunities which can boost demand for Alfa Laval's products.